-- 10. At today's meeting, the Committee will hear from: - Vic Valentine, Scottish Trans Manager, Scottish Trans Alliance & Equality Network, Dr Mhairi Crawford, Chief Executive, LGBT Youth Scotland, Colin Macfarlane, Director, Stonewall Scotland and then from Alasdair MacDonald, Director of Policy and Human Rights Monitoring and Melanie Field, Chief Strategy and Policy Officer, Equality and Human Rights Commission (EHRC). - 11.
-The meeting will be held in person.
+10. At its meeting on Tuesday 17 May, the Committee heard from

+- Vic Valentine, Scottish Trans Manager, Scottish Trans Alliance & Equality Network, Dr Mhairi Crawford, Chief Executive, LGBT Youth Scotland, Colin Macfarlane, Director, Stonewall Scotland and then from Alasdair MacDonald, Director of Policy and Human Rights Monitoring and Melanie Field, Chief Strategy and Policy Officer, Equality and Human Rights Commission (EHRC). - 11.
+At today's meeting the Committee's scrutiny will focus firstly on children and young people and then on the impact of the Bill on sport.
+It will hear from: - Bruce Adamson, Children and Young People's Commissioner; Ellie Gomersall, President Elect, National Union of Students (NUS) and then from Hugh Torrance, Executive Director, LEAP Sports Scotland and Malcolm Dingwall-Smith, Strategic Partnerships Manager, sportscotland. - 12.
+The meeting will be held in hybrid format.
 Members of the public can watch the evidence session live on the Scottish Parliament TV website from 10.00am on Tuesday 17 May.